dotlang/language/doc/RFE.md

 1. Introduce a new notation `A.{B}` where A is a struct binding and B is a list of field or type names inside A.
 2. Remove `..` notation.

-? - Why import gives us type?
+Y - Why import gives us type?
 - When using struct type, you have access to inner types and bindings that have literal value.
 - When using a struct value, you have access to everything defined inside the struct (types, bindings, ...). why do we need type when importing?